dimitriskokoretsis/blog_public/README.md

 -   R and RStudio installed in your system.

--   R packages "knitr" and "rmarkdown" (install them by running `install.packages(c("knitr","rmarkdown")` in the R environment).
+-   R packages "knitr" and "rmarkdown" (install them by running `install.packages(c("knitr","rmarkdown"))` in the R environment.

 ## Instructions: